Accounting principles

 The LLB Group employs portfolio fair value hedge accounting (PFVH) for fixed-interest rate interest instruments interest rate instruments.
 In this case, the interest rate risks of the underlying transaction (e. g. a fixed-rate mortgage) are hedged by means of hedging instruments (e. g. an interest rate swap).
 The PFVH portfolios consist of a subportfolio of hedging transactions, which is compared with a subportfolio of underlying transactions.
 The interest rate risk profile of the subportfolios is determined using an optimisation algorithm in order to achieve an optimum hedge allocation.
 The portfolios are designated over a hedge period of one month and are measured both retrospectively and prospectively.
 The effect on the income statement of the change in fair value of the hedging instrument is recognised under the same position in the income statement as the respective effect of the change in fair value of the hedged basic transaction.
 In the case of the hedging of interest rate risks at the portfolio level, the fair value change in the hedged item is recognised in the same balance sheet position as the underlying item.

-If fair value hedge accounting is employed for reasons other than the derecognition of the hedged transaction, the amount, which is reported in the same balance sheet position as the underlying transaction, is amortised over the residual term of the underlying transaction in the income statement.
+If fair value hedge accounting is employed for reasons other than the derecognition of the hedged transaction, the amount, which is reported in the same balance sheet position as the underlying transaction, is amortised over the residual term of the underlying transaction in the income statement. - Financial investments

 Within the LLB Group, the portfolio of financial investments recognised at fair value through profit and loss encompasses debt instruments and equity instruments.
 The debt instruments include both corporate bonds and investment fund units.
 The fund units represent callable instruments, which do not meet the criteria for equity instruments.